 Breast Implant Removal and Replacement

 If you are unhappy with the appearance of your current breast implants or have experienced a problem with them such as a rupture or capsular contracture then this surgery may be right for you.
-At Aurora we have a close network of expert breast surgeons throughout the UK who specialise in implant removal and exchange and can advise you on the most appropriate corrective surgery for your individual needs.
+We have a close network of expert breast surgeons throughout the UK who specialise in implant removal and exchange and can advise you on the most appropriate corrective surgery for your individual needs.

 The reasons for removing or replacing your breast implants can include:

 - Concern about the integrity of your implants – particularly after the PIP scandal